spilman6/courses/pages/javascript/form-validation-and-local-storage-exercises.md

 HTML:

-> [!NOTE] names and ids were removed from the input fields to make the code easier to read.
+> [!NOTE] Names and ids were removed from the input fields to make the code easier to read.

 ```html
 <input type="text" ... placeholder="First Name" required minlength="2">